zkcrossteam/zkc-state/README.md

 ### Encoding/decoding
 #### Bytes
-All the messages fields with type `bytes` are serialized/deserialized with the base64 encoding scheme.
+All the message fields with type `bytes` are serialized/deserialized with the base64 encoding scheme.
 For example, the 32 bytes array `[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1]`
 is encoded as the string "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAE=".

 This can be done with the command
 ```
 printf "$(echo '[0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1]' | jq '.[]' | xargs -n 1 printf '\\x%s')" | base64